-- Follow the orders or recommendations of the state and local governments regarding the need to evacuate an area and any other necessary safety measures. - Seek safe haven (evacuation shelters, etc.) and contact the AmeriCorps Field Office and your project supervisor to notify them of your whereabouts within 48 hours.
-If the AmeriCorps Field Office cannot be reached, contact the National Service Hotline at 800-942-2677; identify yourself, your project, your current location, and how best to contact you. - If after five days, you cannot return to your project site: - Contact the AmeriCorps Field Office to confirm the state of emergency.
-If the Field Office cannot be contacted, return to your home of record, and call the National Service Hotline at 800-942-2677, to inform AmeriCorps of your return home.
+- Follow the orders or recommendations of the state and local governments regarding the need to evacuate an area and any other necessary safety measures. - Seek safe haven (evacuation shelters, etc.) and contact the AmeriCorps Regional Office and your project supervisor to notify them of your whereabouts within 48 hours.
+If the AmeriCorps Regional Office cannot be reached, contact the AmeriCorps Hotline at 800-942-2677; identify yourself, your project, your current location, and how best to contact you. - If after five days, you cannot return to your project site: - Contact the AmeriCorps Regional Office to confirm the state of emergency.
+If the Regional Office cannot be contacted, return to your home of record, and call the AmeriCorps Hotline at 800-942-2677, to inform AmeriCorps of your return home.
 If your home of record is in the affected community, remain in the safe haven.
-If the field office foresees the possibility of you returning to your site within a work week, it may request you to remain in safe haven, provided you are secure. - Unless otherwise directed by the AmeriCorps Field Office, you are placed in administrative hold and you continue to receive a living allowance for 30 days.
-You may seek an assignment at another project in another area through a request to the AmeriCorps Field Office.
-If after 30 days, your original project site remains closed, and no other assignment has been identified, then your service is terminated for compelling reasons. - An advance for emergency expenses, including return to home of record, up to \$500, is available from your sponsoring organization.
-If funds are not available, contact the AmeriCorps Field Office.
-If the Field Office cannot be reached and you need to request an advance for travel, call the National Service Hotline at
+If the Regional Office foresees the possibility of you returning to your site within a work week, it may request you to remain in safe haven, provided you are secure. - o Unless otherwise directed by the AmeriCorps Regional Office, you are placed in administrative hold and you continue to receive a living allowance for 30 days.
+You may seek an assignment at another project in another area through a request to the AmeriCorps Regional Office.
+If after 30 days, your original project site remains closed, and no other assignment has been identified, then your service is terminated for compelling reasons.

-800-942-2677, for assistance.
+An advance for emergency expenses, including return to home of record, up to \$500, may be available from your sponsoring organization.
+If funds are not available, contact the AmeriCorps Regional Office.
+If the Regional Office cannot be reached and you need to request an advance for travel, call the AmeriCorps Hotline at 800-942-2677, for assistance.
 Remember to keep the receipts to verify your emergency travel expenditures.